rokmohar/alexa-assistant/readme.md

     3. Device Information
     4. Voice & Audio Activity

-3. Launch the Google skill by asking "Alexa, open Google"
+3. Launch the Google skill by asking "Alexa, open google" (or whatever invocation name you gave e.g "Jarvis" or "Hal"
 4. You will then be prompted to link your account through the Alexa app.